Product icon Help book icon Video Mill : User's Guide

 Chroma keying, is a special effects technique for compositing (layering) two images or video streams together based on color hues (chroma range).
 The technique is used to remove a background from the subject of a photo or video.

-Available Chroma Key Colors: Green, Blue, and Red.
-Green Screen is explained here, but Blue Screen and Red Screen are also available Color Key selections (Figure 4) and work in the same manner.
-Red is not a good choice when people are the video subjects, but may be useful in specialty cases for objects that do not contain red hues.
+Available Chroma Key Colors: Green, Blue, or Red.
+Green Screen is explained here, but Blue Screen and Red Screen are also available Color Key selections (Figure 6) and work in the same manner.
+See the Tips section below for things to be aware of when selecting you canvas color.

-• Removes the key color (green) to expose a background video or image behind the foreground video.
+3. Video Mill removes the key color (green) to expose a background video (or static image) behind the foreground video.

 Figure 1.
 Green Screen Video or Image